The Authority of Darkness

 And he (Jesus) is the head of the body, the assembly; who is the beginning, the firstborn from the dead; that in all things he might have the preeminence.
 For in him was all fullness pleased to dwell (proper translation).
 Colossians 1:18,19

-Jesus is the beginning, but he is not the ending.
-He was the first, but he is not the last.
+Jesus glorification was the beginning, but it was not the ending.
+He is the first… of many!
 He is the first of a new race of beings, so to speak.
 Jesus is the prototype of this new creation, which at its apex has been designed to house the Creator of the universe as a Father to His children.
 The church.
 The assembly.
 The called out.
 The body of Christ.

 What Jesus did while on earth, he did for Israel, to fulfill the promises God had made to the fathers of Israel.
 He came to make plain the one true God, and to defeat the devil and his works, chief of which is death.
 These things he did while on the earth.
 But the body of Christ, this organic temple of the living God, this he didn’t begin to do until he had ascended into heaven and been glorified by his Father, seated at His right hand.